ProperForm Data Processing Addendum

 Exhibit A — Details of Processing

-Subject Matter of Processing: ProperForm processes Provider Personal Data in connection with providing and operating the Services to Provider, including hosting, storage, retrieval, and processing of data submitted through the Services.
+Subject Matter of Processing: ProperForm processes Personal Data in connection with providing and operating the Services to Business, including hosting, storage, retrieval, and processing of data submitted through the Services.

 Business Purpose(s) for Processing:

-• Enabling Provider to create, store, assign, and deliver therapy plans, exercise programs, and related content to Clients through the Services
+- Enabling Business to create, store, assign, and deliver therapy plans, exercise programs, and related content to Clients through the Services

-• AI-based transcription of Provider audio and video recordings as part of the Services
+- AI-based transcription of Business audio and video recordings as part of the Services

-• Enabling Client access to Provider-assigned content and functionality through the client-facing portal of the Services
+- Enabling Client access to Business-assigned content and functionality through the client-facing portal of the Services

-• Client account data: Includes name, email address, login credentials established through Provider's invitation
+- Client account data: Includes name, email address, login credentials established through Business's invitation

-• Clinical Clinical Data: Includes Client plans, exercise instructions, AI-generated transcriptions, clinical notes, and related content created or assigned by Provider
+- Clinical Clinical Data: Includes Client plans, exercise instructions, AI-generated transcriptions, clinical notes, and related content created or assigned by Business

 Categories of Data Subjects:

-• Provider's Clients (individuals to whom Provider provides professional services through the Services)
+- Business's Clients (individuals to whom Business provides professional services through the Services)

 Duration of Processing: Continuous for the duration of the Terms, subject to the return and deletion provisions of the Terms.